waterlinked/examples/README.md

 Example of how to send external depth data to the Waterlinked Underwater GPS.
 This is needed when using the Locator A1 and is typically part of ROV integration

+### About externalNMEA.py

+Example of how to send external position data to the Waterlinked Underwater GPS.
+It reads NMEA messages from a device and parses it before sending it to the master electronics.

 ### About tracklog.py

 Example of how to store positions into a tracklog while the system is running into a [GPX file](https://en.wikipedia.org/wiki/GPS_Exchange_Format) for later viewing or processing.